-This proxy statement, the accompanying proxy card and notice of annual meeting are provided in connection with the solicitation of proxies by and on behalf of the Board of Directors of Arbor Realty Trust, Inc., a Maryland corporation, for use at the annual meeting of stockholders to be held in a virtual-only format on May 17, 2023, at 11:00 a.m., ET, and any adjournments or postponements thereof.
+This proxy statement, the accompanying proxy card and notice of annual meeting are provided in connection with the solicitation of proxies by and on behalf of the Board of Directors of Arbor Realty Trust, Inc., a Maryland corporation, for use at the annual meeting of stockholders to be held in a virtual-only format on May 22, 2024, at 11:00 a.m., ET, and any adjournments or postponements thereof.

 The mailing address of our executive office is 333 Earle Ovington Boulevard, Suite 900, Uniondale, New York, 11553.
-This proxy statement, the accompanying proxy card and the notice of annual meeting are first being mailed (or emailed solely with respect to the proxy card relating to the special voting preferred stock) on or about April 17, 2023 to holders of our common stock, par value \$0.01 per share, and special voting preferred stock, par value \$0.01 per share, of record at the close of business on March 30, 2023.
+This proxy statement, the accompanying proxy card and the notice of annual meeting are first being mailed (or emailed solely with respect to the proxy card relating to the special voting preferred stock) on or about April 18, 2024 to holders of our common stock, par value \$0.01 per share (the "common stock"), and special voting preferred stock, par value \$0.01 per share (the "special voting preferred stock"), of record at the close of business on April 1, 2024.
 The outstanding shares of common stock and special voting preferred stock are the only securities entitled to vote at the annual meeting, and we refer to these securities, collectively, as our voting securities.
-Along with this proxy statement, we are also sending our Annual Report to Stockholders for the year ended December 31, 2022 ("2022 Annual Report").
+Along with this proxy statement, we are also sending our Annual Report to Stockholders for the year ended December 31, 2023 ("2023 Annual Report").